daniel-johnson/Library/README.md

 ### Anathem
 A big book.
 About a human society where a 'religious' order preserved the maths and sciences through their dark ages.
 Been getting through it slowly.

-### Zen and the art of Motorcycle Maintenance
-Highly recommended by a friend.
-I plan on reading it summer 2018 while travelling.
+### Marcus Aurelius, Gregory Hays - Meditations
+A classic stoic work.
+It's the private journal of a roman emperor.

 ### Time Enough for Love
 A classic for me, I read this in high school with other Heinlen works.
 Sci-Fi where some people can go through regenerative therapy, and don't have to die.
-Only slightly incestual.

-### Catcher in the Rye
-Supposed to be a classic.
-I got 1/3 of the way through and didn't finish.
+### Marcus Aurelius, Gregory Hays - Meditations

 ### Crytponomicon
 Haven't read it yet.
 Supposed to be classic, relatively modern Sci-Fi.